 Creating a Popup to Collect Email Addresses

-Remember: once you’ve created your Focus Item, you have two options to get it live on your site.
+Once you’ve created your Focus Item, you have two options to add it to your site (similar to a Mautic form):

-b) Use a shortcode (only works if you’re using the WP Mautic plugin):
+- Use a shortcode (if you’re using the WP Mautic plugin):

-Don’t forget to change the ID number so that it matches the ID of the Mautic focus item you want to use.
+Don’t forget to change the ID number.
+It should match the ID of the Mautic focus item you want to use.